splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 To bring up details of a workload in the Kubernetes Navigator, you either need to expand a namespace in the list mode or click on a workload square in the heatmap view.

+First, remove the filter you set in the previous step, by clicking on the `x` behind the filter at the top of the page.
-In the heatmap mode, double click on the square for the `splunk-otel-collector-agent` workload in the *splunk* namespace.
+Then, in the heatmap mode, double click on the square for the `splunk-otel-collector-agent` workload in the *splunk* namespace.

 ![workload-expand](../images/workload-expand.png)